DawnyWu/PaperReviews/ForMao.md

 **Path**:
 > A path *P* is represented by a sequence of connected road segments, e.g., *P: r<sub>1</sub> -> r<sub>2</sub> -> ... -> r<sub>n</sub>*, in an *RN*.

+## Papers

+### A Simple Baseline for Travel Time Estimation using Large-Scale Trip Data(2015)

+To the best of our knowledge, we are **the first** to directly work on such origin-destination (OD) travel time queries

+We call our method as *neighbor-based method*.
+The biggest benefit of our approach is its simplicity.

+### Travel time prediction with LSTM neural network(2016)

 ### A Unified Neural Network Approach for Estimating Travel Time and Distance for a Taxi Trip(2017) ###